simofoti/UV3-TeD/README.md

-# *Uv*-free Mesh Texture Generation with Denoising and Heat Diffusion
+# *UV*-free Mesh Texture Generation with Denoising and Heat Diffusion

 This repository provides the official implementation of UV3-TeD: